 -

-Alyssa is a first-generation college graduate and Los Angeles native who earned her master's of arts in Higher Education Administration from LMU School of Education.
-She currently serves as part of the inaugural Young Adult Programming Advisory Council at Our Odyssey, a non-profit organization dedicated to connecting young adults impacted by a rare or chronic condition with social and emotional support in the hope of improving their quality of life.
+Alyssa Ascencio M.A.
+'22, is a first-generation college graduate and Los Angeles native who earned her Masters of Arts in Higher Education Administration from LMU's School of Education.
+She is part of the inaugural Young Adult Programming Advisory Council at Our Odyssey, a non-profit organization dedicated to connecting young adults impacted by a rare or chronic condition with social and emotional support to improve their quality of life.
 Alyssa’s professional passion is rooted in helping minority communities, working with diverse populations, and mitigating the factors behind their inter-sectional struggles.
-She strives to act as a change agent for marginalized students in higher education and bring equitable access to every student.
-In her free time, she enjoys horticulture, video games, and spending time with her bird Sky.
+She strives to act as a change agent for marginalized students in higher education and bring equitable access to every student, giving talks to faculty and students on bringing about accessible inclusion to all.
+She enjoys spending time with her bird (Sky), horticulture, and video games in her free time.

 -